 Timmy received free room and board for the 10 weeks he works at Camp Shalom, saving him at least $1500 in rent and groceries

 Timmy receives a financial value of $3650 for the summer, or $4650 if he is awarded the Countryside Camp scholarship.

 Countryside Camp is excited to offer two post-secondary education scholarships.

 Two $1000 scholarships will be awarded to Camp Shalom summer staff members from the current year.

 The Board of Directors understands and values the sacrifices made by staff choosing a position to serve others at camp during the summer.
 Camp Shalom is committed to hiring and retaining great staff.
 By offering this scholarship we can help eliminate the financial barriers for students to work at Camp during the summer.

 More information and applications will be shared with our summer staff during the summer.

 Frequently Asked Questions

-Our first day of interviews is the middle of February so most of the applications should be in before then but we will continue to accept application until we have a sufficient number of applicants for each position.
+There is no deadline.
+We will continue to accept applications until we have a sufficient number of applicants for each position.